 For a thinner profile, you can sand down the back of the sheet.
 For a roof like this, you only need to sand the edges.
 This will produce a scale profile at the edges but preserve the strength of the sheet in the center.
 A powered sander makes this work go much faster.
 By using a heavy grit and high speed, not only were the edges of this roof thinned, enough heat was created to add a few extra ripples and bows to the interior of the roof as well.
 This extra touch helps eliminate the "plastic" look and errors will be easy to cover up with patches if necessary.

 Patches are a common feature on older metal roofs.
-The patches are often additional metal sheets, sometimes with different corrugation patterns which create a patchwork look on the roof.
+The patches are often additional metal sheets, sometimes with different corrugation patterns that create a patchwork look on the roof.

 These newer panels can be made by using the styrene sheet as a master.
 Lay a sheet of aluminum foil on top of the styrene and use your fingernail to press the foil into the corrugations.
 For more variety, skip a few ridges and create different patterns.

 A single scrap of styrene can provide an unlimited supply of foil panels.
 You could build a building using conventional styrene, gatorboard, or balsa wood and line it with these panels for a low-cost but high-impact structure.
 The panels also make a great addition to scrapping yards or loads.
 The thin foil is easy to bend into any shape, making great scrap.Continue to 2 of 3 below.

 Modeling Corrugated Metal Buildings—Painting

 After embossing the panels, the foil and the roof itself must be painted.
 Most aluminum foils have one side that has a more shiny surface than the other.
 Both sides will accept spray paint, but the matte finished side generally yields better results.

 You could leave the foil unpainted to represent brand new material, but it won't take weathering powders very well.
 A light gray is a more realistic option.